Scale Model of Non-Intelligibility

 i35 shows a line made out of the natural flow of light coming from above and between the two sides of the Interstate-35 Highway.
 This highway crosses the U.S. from North to South, connecting Laredo, Texas with Nuevo Laredo, Tamaulipas.
 This is the No.1 inland-ground port in the US, with an average flow of twelve thousand eight-wheelers crossing the border every day, making it a crucial route for NAFTA.

-Informed by the neoliberal dynamics that shape individuals to appreciate the conveniences of modern consumer networks, but at the same time encourage them to remain blind to the regular operations that support them, Reyes-Retana’s practice exposes encryption as a fundamental mechanism in the daily activities of large-scale infrastructures.
-As an artist working in the fields of sculpture, video, and sound installation, Reyes-Retana utilizes multi-track audio as a medium to create atmospheres of multiple associations that point out the ways we imagine, organize, and interact with encoded forms of language.
+Jerónimo’s research is informed by the decoding of the dynamics of large-scale infrastructures shaping individuals to appreciate the conveniences of modern consumer networks, but at the same time encouraging them to remain blind to the regular operations that support them.
+As an artist primarily working in the field of sound installation, Reyes-Retana utilizes multi-track audio as a medium to create atmospheres of multiple associations that point out the ways we imagine, organize, and interact with hyperobjects.
 By re-coding preconceived physical structures, his work emphasizes the analysis of infrastructural archaeology as a vehicle for speculating about the future.
+Jeronimo works and lives in Texas, U.S.

 Mexico City, b.
 1984